 - Come to the negotiating table well rested and at the proper time.
 Simply put, when you are tired you are more willing to accept a less attractive deal.
 The focus becomes getting the negotiation over rather than getting the best deal.
 You are also more prone to mistakes.
 Hence schedule negotiations for a time when you can come well rested and there is an increased chance of the other party being more willing to negotiate.
 Times when your manager is under pressure or has their mind else where (right before lunch, before an important meeting or on Friday afternoon) are not preferred.
 Also be aware of company revenue and profits and pick better financial times.

 - Listen and observe first.
 Start the conversation stating you are there to discuss your new salary or a raise.
 This should also be in the invitation to the meeting.
-Then ask some open ended questions around their thoughts of your performance and how your career may advance.
+Then ask some open ended questions (leading with how or what) around their thoughts of your performance, project successes and how your career may advance.
 Listen carefully to the hiring manager and observe their body language.
-This can provide a wealth of information on the manager’s position such as openness, timing, limitations, thoughts on your performance, etc.
+This can provide a wealth of information on the manager’s position such as openness, timing, limitations, thoughts on your performance, etc. There is a good chance you will uncover information beneficial to the negociation creating leverage.
+If you need further clarity on a subject, try mirroring their key words in the form of a question.
+Exceeded your expectations?
+When your supervisor is finished, summarize their position to ensure clarity of your understanding.
+The response you are looking for is “that’s right”.
+Then you know you have properly summerized their position and you have been empathetic in the conversation.
+This sets the stage for your supervisor to hear your request.

 - Communicate your position in a clear and concise manner.
 Start with articulating your value in the manager’s language (profits, growth, schedules, vision, etc.).
 Reference the hiring manager’s needs and how you can help accomplish those goals.
-Then discuss your compensation (current or their offer) versus market (showing a gap).
+Demostrate how your performance is above market.
+This will set the stage for above market pay.
+If the market is in your favor, discuss your compensation (current or their offer) versus market (showing a gap).
 Next highlight your must haves (salary, bonus, stock options, benefits, vacation) asking for more (10 – 25%) than you need to make the deal.
 Then bring in less critical items to sweeten the deal.
 If there is a firm no to a particular item you need, be flexible to find a suitable alternative.
-For example, you may request a percentage of royalties only to receive a firm no. Then come back with a bonus structure based more on your performance (meeting predefined goals) than the company financial metrics.
+For example, you may request a percentage of royalties only to receive a firm no. Then come back with a bonus structure based more on your performance (meeting predefined goals) rather than the company financial metrics.
+Use verbal pauses to your advantage.
+People are uncomfortable with silence.
+This may move them closer to your position.

 - Be willing to walk away if your needs are not met or the deal does not make sense.
 Sometimes the best leverage is your ability to walk away.
 As soon as you cannot live without something, your leverage plummets.
 It’s key to separate emotion from intellect in this process.
 Don’t give ultimatums.
 Instead, thank them for their time and just calmly state you are considering other offers.